Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 Raking The Leaves For Compost

-Every year I collect up the leaves from the trees in plastic bags, wet them, and tie them up with a couple of holes punched in the sides.
+Every year, I collect the leaves from the trees in plastic bags, wet them, and tie them up with a couple of holes punched in the sides.

-I personally store them to over winter down the side of the house (mainly because my compost heap is already full), you could start compost heap number 2 if you like depending on the size of your garden.
+I store them over winter down the side of the house (mainly because my compost heap is already entire); you could start compost heap number two if you like, depending on the size of your garden.

-In the spring I’ll empty out roughly two-thirds of the compost bin for use around the garden, pots and baskets.
+In the spring, I’ll empty roughly two-thirds of the compost bin, pots, and baskets for use around the garden.

 I’ll then re-fill the compost bin with the leaves from the garbage bags interspersed with other roughage.

-The half rotten mixture will take no time at all to rot down once the weather warms up and you’ll have gorgeous soil.
+The half-rotten mixture will take no time to rot down once the weather warms up, and you’ll have gorgeous soil.

 Hanging Basket with Flowers 2012